Projects

 Click on the image to explore the entire collection of Roses of Ties.
 More and more people are choosing to wear this powerful design close to their heart.

-Gul&Blå: hela Sverige Flätar
+Gul&Blå: Hela Sverige Flätar

 Suzani for Peace

 Crafts serve as a powerful language for women to share their experience of being wives, sisters, and daughters to men they love and do not want to lose in war.
 Suzani for Peace is a cross-cultural collaboration with women advocating for peace.
 During the spring of 2023, women crocheted Granny Squares and sent them to Artten Gallery.
 At the Oslo Freedom Forum, Ukrainian refugees, mothers, and their sons assembled them into the word 'Solidarity.'
-The unique artwork will be showcased in New York, commemorating International Peace Day.
+The unique artwork was later showcased in New York, commemorating International Peace Day.

 Solidarity Forum

 Thousands of people around the world have joined our global textile movement, Crafts that Unite, Heal, and Last.
-Together with the Swedish Deputy Head of Mission Christian Kamill, we launched a Solidarity Weaving (SW) Forum in India on May 7th within the frames of the festival 'FUTURE PERFECT – Culture.
+Together with the Swedish Deputy Head of Mission Christian Kamill, we launched a Solidarity Weaving (SW) Forum in India on May 7th, 2023 within the frames of the festival 'FUTURE PERFECT – Culture.
 Ukraine.
 Europe.'
 The act of weaving speaks of the importance of bringing people together and creating possibilities in the landscape of increased migration and armed conflicts.